department-of-veterans-affairs/health-apis-parent/service-auto-config/README.md

 - `ssl.trust-store` (resource) Location of the JKS key stores used to verify servers
 - `ssl.trust-store-password` (string) The password for `ssl.trust-store`
 - `ssl.verify` (boolean) Whether hostnames should be verified
+- `ssl.logging-encryption-key` (string) Key to use when encrypting fail messages for requests made using the SecureRestTemplate.
+  - When unset, details will be suppressed and a message indicating you should set this property will be printed instead.
+  - To decrypt the message, use the [decrypt script](./decrypt) as follows: `./decrypt <key> <encoded-message>`

 ### AutoLoggableConfiguration
 This enables automatic entry/exit logging of Spring components.